RouHim/insurgency-sandstorm-docker/README.md

 MOD_DOWNLOAD_TRAVEL_TO  | Name of a mod map to change after mod download | empty MUTATORS                | Comma separated list of mutators, e.g.: ISMC_Hardcore,AllYouCanEat | empty GAME_INI                | Fill this value to with entries to be added to the Game.ini.
-See example in .env.example | empty
+See example in .env.example | empty MAP_CYCLE               | Fill this value to with entries to be added to the GameCycle.txt See example in .env.ismc.example | empty

 ### Enable GameStats